School nursing - outbreaks do not come from nowhere

 b - track side effects to vaccines.

 3 - heights and weights used to be performed in the first, third, fifth and seventh grades.
 Since about 2005, they are only performed in the first and seventh grades.
 Seventh grade is very late, if there is a weight problem, or if the child is below the minimum height, it can be months before he or she can see an endocrinologist and get treatment.
 School nurses have been saying this to management for years, nothing changed.
-At one meeting when a member of the Ministry of health came, I personally suggested that we perform growth evaluations in earlier grades, perhaps instead of the seventh grade, and she responded with a curt, "I heard you." there is no feedback mechanism, despite the nursing literature's call for "evidence based practice".
+At one large gathering which a member of the ministry of health attended, I raised my hand and declared that we perform growth evaluations in earlier grades, perhaps instead of the seventh grade, and she responded with a curt, "I heard you."
+There is no feedback mechanism, despite the nursing literature's call for "evidence based practice".

-4. the management that I worked under expressed anti-ultra-orthodox and anti-Arab sentiments, and had no appreciation for nurses who lived in communities in which trust building may be slightly more crucial, that is, ultra-orthodox communities do not have television or internet, and have less access to information, thus the ultra-orthodox nurse who has built rapport with her ultra-orthodox neighbors is likely to be a valuable asset - this was completely lost on management.
+4. Haredi communities do not have television or internet, and have less access to information, thus the haredi nurse who has built rapport with her haredi neighbors is likely to be a valuable asset - this was completely ignored by management.

 Comments